-The phrase 'land of milk and honey' is a cliche expression used today to refer to a place full of comfort and luxury.
+The phrase ‘land of milk and honey’ is an idiomatic expression used today to refer to a place full of comfort and luxury.
 It is especially used to mean the expectation of such a place when reality does not actually deliver.

 We might say, “he came to America expecting a land of milk and honey.”

 Land of milk and honey is more of a literary expression than a popular one.
 This is appropriate since it comes from one of the greatest works of literature ever written, the Bible.
 In Exodus, when God instructs Moses to lead his people, the oppressed Hebrew slaves of Egypt, out of bondage and into freedom, he promises them their own land.
 He does not tell them exactly what land describes it as a land flowing with milk and honey.